senbox-org/senbox-netbeans-sandbox/README.md

 senbox-netbeans-sandbox
 =======================

-Sandbox for testing migration of BEAM to NetBeans Platform
+Sandbox supporting the migration of BEAM to the NetBeans Platform